Hierarchical Path: Seven Years War (Main Page) >> Armies >> French Army >> Foix Infanterie

 Service during the War

-In 1756, the regiment was stationed at Le Havre.
+In 1756, the regiment was stationed at the camp of Le Havre.

-By August 1 1757, the regiment was with the French army on the Weser.
-At the end of the year, it took its winter quarters in the first line of the French Army at Hattdorf.
+In March 1757, the regiment set off for Stockheim to join the Army of the Lower Rhine.
+At the end of April, it distinguished itself at the capture of Lippstadt where it was placed as garrison till the end of the campaign.
+At the end of the year, it took up its winter-quarters in the first line of the French Army at Hattdorf.

 In April 1758, when Clermont redeployed his army along the Rhine, the regiment was stationed at Kleve.
 After the successful crossing of the Rhine by Ferdinand's army on May 31, the regiment retired towards Rheinberg where it joined Clermont's army on June 2.
 It remained in this camp until June 12 and was placed in the centre of the first line.
-On August 5, the regiment formed part of Chevert's corps and took part to the combat of Mehr where it was brigaded with Brancas Infanterie and distinguished itself, its brigade being the last one to retire from the battlefield.
+In July, after the French defeat at Krefeld, the regiment was thrown into Düsseldorf.
+On August 5, it formed part of Chevert's corps and took part in the Combat of Mehr where it was brigaded with Brancas Infanterie and distinguished itself, its brigade being the last one to retire from the battlefield.
+The regiment then was sent back to France.

 In 1760, the regiment was sent to Saint-Domingue (Haiti) where it remained until July 1765 and then returned to France.